Walk through, over and under colourful aquatic worlds from the tropical to the Arctic at one of London’s busiest attractions

 Along with rockpool displays of brightly coloured anemones and the gliding green sea turtles that swoop past overhead as you walk through the Ocean Tunnel, there’s a chance to get down deep with the sharks as you peer into the Pacific Wreck gallery and see if you can find Nemo among the clownfish in the Coral Reef zone.

+There's also a new permanent exhibition called Ocean Invaders, in which you'll be able to learn more about the weird, wonderful and wobbly world of jellyfish.
+Visitors can discover the most dangerous species and even create their own digital jellyfish.
 Sea Life also carries out research and conservation work, and the Thames Walk experience (opened in summer 2015) reveals some of the insights into life in the waters that flow just outside the aquarium, and the work done to make them a cleaner environment in which fish can thrive.
 The Breed Rescue Project display invites budding marine biologists of all ages to find out more.

 |Venue name:||SEA LIFE London Aquarium||Contact:|